 Spain seeks arrest of former Chinese president over Tibet

-MADRID (Reuters) - A Spanish judge on Monday sought the arrest of China's former president and premier over accusations of genocide in Tibet in an 8-year-old case that has drawn a rebuke from China.
+MADRID/BEIJING (Reuters) - A Spanish judge on Monday sought the arrest of China's former president and premier over accusations of genocide in Tibet in an eight-year-old case that prompted a sharp rebuke from Beijing.

 This is the same concept used by former judge Baltasar Garzon to bring about the arrest of Chile's ex-dictator Augusto Pinochet in London in 1998.
 Pinochet was eventually allowed to return to Chile for health reasons.

 "Jiang exercised supervisory authority over the people who directly committed abuses, which makes him responsible for acts of torture and other major abuses of human rights perpetrated by his subordinates against the people of Tibet," Moreno wrote in the order, citing lawyers for the Tibetan plaintiffs.

 Moreno asked Interpol to issue the arrest order seeking Jiang's detention for genocide, torture and crimes against humanity.
 He issued similar orders for Li and other Chinese officials in the 1980s and 1990s.

 "(China) is extremely dissatisfied with and resolutely opposed to the wrong actions of the relevant Spanish organ taken while ignoring China's solemn position," China's Foreign Ministry said it would tell Spain.

 "Whether or not this issue can be appropriately dealt with is related to the healthy development of ties," Foreign Ministry spokeswoman Hua Chunying said at a daily briefing.
 "We hope the Spanish government can distinguish right from wrong."

 Plots by overseas Tibetans to besmirch China's name using cases like this would never succeed, she added.